 The variety of menu items available in Japan continues to expand.
-Partly due to the large number of Japanese traveling abroad every year (19 million in 2015), foods from Europe, Asia, Australia and the Americas are becoming increasingly popular.
+Partly due to the large number of Japanese traveling abroad every year (17 million in 2016), foods from Europe, Asia, Australia and the Americas are becoming increasingly popular.
 Japanese consumers are interested in trying new cuisines and this trend results in the emergence of new types of restaurants and shops every year.
-Examples of this include Alexander's Steakhouse, Carl's Jr., Café Habana and Pie Hole, which have successfully launched new business formats in Japan.
+Examples of this include New York based restaurant "Egg", Los Angeles based hamburger shops, "Umami Burger" and "The Counter" and New York based "Roll Ice Cream Factory" which have successfully launched new business formats in Japan.

-The famous Carl's Jr. and Los Angeles based Pie Hole opened their first shops in Tokyo in 2016, offering popular U.S. foods.
+Umami Burger and Brooklyn based Egg opened their first shops in Tokyo in 2017, offering popular U.S.

+foods.
 Both new shops successfully bring in young Japanese early adopters.
 The interest in new food ideas opens the door to food exporters to introduce new concepts into the Japanese market.

-The famous U.S. burger chain, Carl's Jr., opened its first shop in a bustling shopping area, Akihabara, Tokyo in March 2016.
-An energy-related Japanese company operates the burger chain in Japan.
+The famous U.S. burger chain Umami Burger, opened its first shop in a neat housing estate not so far from a famous shopping area, Aoyama, Tokyo in March 2017.
+A jewelry-related Japanese company operates the burger chain in Japan.